 This is one of the easiest DIY projects, and you can use any kind of sifter you find at home.
 Place it between your light source and the model’s face and move it until you like the results.

-If at first, the shadows are not clearly visible, you might need stronger lighting.
+If the shadows are not clearly visible at first, you might need stronger lighting.

 You can take this idea further by cutting shapes from cardboard and using them to create shadows.

 Our article on gobo lighting will give you more inspiration!

 21. Turn Your Sunglasses Into a Filter